There is a thought that stalks some believers like a patient predator, and it always picks the moment your defenses are thinnest:

 The unforgivable sin (blasphemy against the Holy Spirit, Matthew 12:31-32) was committed by the Pharisees who saw Jesus perform miracles by the power of the Spirit and attributed them to Satan.
 It was not a thought.
 It was a settled, hardened, public rejection of the Spirit's testimony about Christ — by people who had no concern whatsoever about whether they had grieved God.

 The person who has committed the unforgivable sin does not worry about having committed the unforgivable sin.
 That is the diagnostic.
 They don't care.
 They are not anxious.
 They are not searching.
-They are not crying in the dark.
 They have a hardened, settled indifference to the Holy Spirit — and that indifference is the very thing that makes the sin unforgivable.
 It's not that God can't forgive it.
 It's that the person in that state will never ask for forgiveness, because they don't think they need it.

 What to Do Tonight